evhub/rpgengine/README.md

 str, dex, etc.	# Attribute modifiers must be defined.
-Attribute scores are imported. base_roll		# This defines the base roll to be made when the 'roll' command is used. rest_health		# This defines the health restored when the 'rest' command is used.
+Attribute scores are imported. base_roll		# This defines the base roll to be made when the 'roll' command is used. rest_health		# This defines the health restored when the 'rest' command is used. death_health	# This defines the health below which the character will be considered dead.
 ```

 ### MODIFYING GRAPHICS: